Heritage Conservation Advocates

 Etymology

 Spanish documents in 1500s already referred to the area around Himologan as Cagayan.
 On January 25, 1571, the Spanish government granted this area, including what is now Northern Mindanao, as an encomienda to Juan Griego.
 There is also a Cagayan in Luzon and another in Sulu.
-What is the origin of this name?
+What is the meaning of this name?

-The UP-ASP team based its conclusion from excavations made on top of Obsidian Hill only.
-It did not study the artifacts and fossils found by the HCA, and did not coordinate with Burton, historians, and other stakeholders.
-It also declared that a midden near their excavations did NOT exist.
+Instead, the UP-ASP team declared Huluga a "camp-like" area, after less than two weeks of digging on top of Obsidian Hill only.
+It did not study the artifacts and fossils found by the Heritage Conservation Advocates (HCA), and did not coordinate with archaeologist Dr. Erlinda M. Burton, historians, and other stakeholders.
+It also ignored a midden near their excavations.
+Burton maintains that Huluga is an ancient settlement site.

-Remaining section of Huluga settlement site being subjected to quarrying.Remaining section of Huluga settlement site being subjected to quarrying in 2007.
-Flat area used to be part of the archaeological hill.
+Remaining section of Huluga Obsidian Hill being subjected to quarrying in 2007.
+Flat area used to be part of the hilll.
+Quarrying continues as of September 2009.

 Conversion to Christianity